-Appl licable s117 Direction Consistency of the Planning Proposal and Comments 1.
-Employment and Resources Business and Industrial Zones Consistent.
-The Planning Proposal will allow the site to be redeveloped in a way that will encourage employment growth in the Lindfield Town Centre.
-The proposal is consistent with the KLEP (Local Centres) 2012, which zones the site B2 - Local Centre.
-The proposal does not reduce the floor space potential of the site.
-2. 2.1 En Environment and Heritage vironmental Protection Zones Consistent.
+Appli cable s117 Direction Consistency of the Planning Proposal and Comments 1.
+Employment and Resources Justifiably inconsistent.
+1.1 Business and Industrial Zones The proposal seeks to rezone the site from B2 Local Centre to R4 High Density Residential.
+As outlined in Section A of this planning proposal, background studies undertaken for Council have identified that the existing supply potential of commercial floor space capacity in the Lindfield centre is more than four times the demand forecast to 2031.
+Therefore the rezoning of the site from commercial to residential is not considered to have a detrimental effect on the future provision of commercial floor space to cater for future population and employment growth.
+The proposed inclusion of office and business premises as additional permitted uses on the site would still allow the site the site to provide for future commercial growth should the market demand it.
+2. Environment and Heritage Consistent.
 The site does not include environmentally sensitive land.
-2. 2.3 Environment and Heritage Heritage Conservation Consistent.
-The Planning Proposal will not reduce the existing Heritage Conservation standards that will apply to the land and is therefore consistent with the Local Planning Direction The site does not contain any items of local or State heritage significance.
-3. Housing, Infrastructure and Housing Development Residential Zones Consistent.
-The Planning Proposal is consistent with the objectives of this provision as it will encourage a variety of housing choice in the LGA, make efficient use of infrastructure, such as the nearby Lindfield train station and retail area, and is not likely to result in development that will unreasonably impact on the environment.
-3. 3.4 Housing, Infrastructure and Urban Development Integrating Land Use and Transport Consistent.
-At this stage of the Planning Proposal, the appropriate State and Commonwealth public authorities have not yet been identified, and the Gateway Determination has yet to be issued by the Minister for Planning and Infrastructure.
+2.1 Env ironmental Protection Zones 2.
+Environment and Heritage Consistent.
+The Planning Proposal will not reduce 2.3 Heritage Conservation the existing Heritage Conservation standards that will apply to the land and is therefore consistent with the Local Planning Direction The site does not contain any items of local or State heritage significance.
+3. Housing, Infrastructure and Housing Development Consistent.
+The Planning Proposal is consistent with the objectives of this provision as it will 3.1 Residential Zones encourage a variety of housing choice in the LGA, make efficient use of infrastructure, such as the nearby Lindfield train station and retail area, and is not likely to result in development that will unreasonably impact on the environment.
+3. Housing, Infrastructure and Urban Development Consistent.
+At this stage of the Planning Proposal, 3.4 Integrating Land Use and Transport the appropriate State and Commonwealth public authorities have not yet been identified, and the

+Gateway Determination has yet to be issued by the Minister for Planning and Infrastructure.
 Consultation will need to be undertaken with public authorities including Transport for New South Wales.
 However, the site is located within an established residential and retail area that has excellent access to existing public transport infrastructure, being Lindfield Train Station.
 4. 4.1 Hazard and Risk Acid Sulfate Soils Consistent.
 The KLEP (Local Centres) 2012 does not include any acid sulfate soil maps indicating an absence of acid sulfate soils in the centres, and including the subject site.
 4. 4.3 Hazard and Risk Flood Prone Land Consistent.
 The site is not flood prone land.
-4.4 Hazard and Risk Planning for Bushfire Protection Consistent.
+4. 4.4 Hazard and Risk Planning for Bushfire Protection Consistent.
 The site does not contain bush fire prone land.
-6. Local Plan Making Approval and Referral Requirements Consistent.
+6. 6.1 Local Plan Making Approval and Referral Requirements Consistent.
 The Planning Proposal does not include provisions that require the concurrence, consultation or referral of future DAs to a Minister or Public Authority.
-6. Local Plan Making Reserving Land for Public Purposes Consistent.
+6. 6.2 Local Plan Making Reserving Land for Public Purposes Consistent.
 Council is the relevant public authority.
-6. Local Plan Making Site Specific Provisions Consistent.
+6. 6.3 Local Plan Making Site Specific Provisions Consistent.
 The proposal does not contain any restrictive site specific planning controls.
 7. 7.1 Metropolitan Planning Implementation of the Metropolitan Plan for Sydney 2036 Consistent.
 The potential development of the site for mixed use (residential/retail) purposes will contribute to meeting the residential housing targets and local commercial/retail needs in the Metropolitan Plan.